 - function as an aid for the parties involved in the assessment whether medical devices correspond to the significant requirements

-All Swedish healthcare personnel have access to standards, including ISO 14155 via internet by means of an agreement between SIS publishers and SKL.
+All Swedish healthcare personnel have access to standards, including ISO 14155 via internet by means of an agreement between Swedish Standards Institute (SIS) publishers and SKL.

 Significant requirements and harmonised standards